 If Your Claim is Denied

-Within 15 days of a decision that denies you benefits you may submit a Petition of Reconsideration.
+Within 15 days of a decision that denies you benefits, you may submit a Petition of Reconsideration.
 You may also appeal the decision, which must be done within 30 days of receiving the official notice of denial of benefits.
-Each of these requests must be submitted in writing and signed by the fisherman making the claim.
-It must go to the Office of the Commissioner of the Department of Labor and Workforce within the prescribed time period or the decision will be made final.